Glenda Simpkins Hoffman

 12-16-20 Journey to Joy

 It’s a strange paradox that in the midst of one of the most challenging times of my life, I am experiencing a lot of joy.
 For weeks I would drive back and forth to the hospital and then the rehabilitation center to visit my husband Stuart after his surgery.
-Each day I would drive by dolphin that had been carved out of the stump of a tree that had been taken down.
+Each day I would drive by a dolphin that had been carved out of the stump of a tree that had been taken down.
 I love dolphins.
 The way they move through the water seems so playful and fun, and their mouths seem to express a perpetual smile.
 They make me smile.

 But this wooden dolphin was especially precious because it was made by someone who intentionally brought life from death.
 It was a symbol for me of what God does for us in Christ.
 It was a symbol reminding me of what God can do for us, even in the midst of crisis.
 Joy.